romaninsh/dokku-alt-manager/readme.md

 Planned Features
 ----------------

+ - Password-protect the app
+ - Passkey support for private key
  - Fetch all apps from host
  - Edit app config
  - Create and link apps with databases